 Most of us women are very good at remembering events that happened ten or twenty five years ago; but not our husbands.
 We can remember because we tend to “tag” every event with emotion; which is a big help for our brain to retrieve past stories quickly and very easily.
 Our men, on the other hand, usually don’t tag events with “Oh, my!
 I love that!”
 Or “Aww!
 That is awesome!”
 Or, “My!
-It deeply hurts my feeling and I don’t think I’ll ever forget this” kind of emotion.
+It deeply hurt my feeling and I don’t think I will ever forget it” kind of emotion.
 So, it is easy for them to forget it.

 So, when a wife comes up with, “First of all, remember what you said to me in front of your sister seven years ago,” the husband’s brain spins in all directions because he most likely doesn’t remember a thing.